This year, the elves took a new approach, stepping out in broad daylight when they determined most people would be at work or in school.

 The elf attributed the idea three years ago to the effect of the Iraq and Afghanistan wars, and those would be without family members on the holidays because of them.

 "My son is in the Marines, and we know so many people (that are affected by the war)," she said.
-"I thought everyone just needs some happiness, to be
+"I thought everyone just needs some happiness, to be able to look at something that makes them happy."

 From there, the elves went through their own Christmas decorations, pulling items to donate to the project.
 What they didn't have, they bought with money from their own pockets.
 The first year, the elf assisted at the annual Senior Center Thanksgiving Dinner, where she purchased handmade wreaths being auctioned off by the seniors.
 A few weeks later, after gathering all of their decorations, the elves snuck onto the bridge to decorate after the town had gone to sleep.